Volunteer with Us

 - You must also submit a waiver form signed by a parent/guardian (no digital signatures) in order to participate in the program and complete your registration.

-- Online registration and COVID-19 pre-screening are required for all CVC events.
+- Online registration and COVID-19 pre-screening are required.
 You must complete the online self-screening 24 hours before the event and when you first arrive at the event.